Albury: European exploration

 The explorers Hume and Hovell arrived at what their maps called 'Crossing Point', but is now known as the Murray River at Albury, on 16 November 1824.
 They named the river the Hume River, after Hume's father, and the next day inscribed a tree by the river bank before continuing their journey south to Westernport in Victoria.
 In 1830, explorer Captain Charles Sturt discovered the Hume River downstream at its junction with the Murrumbidgee River.
 Not realising it was the same river, he named it the Murray River.
 Both names persisted for some time, Hume falling into disuse eventually in favour of Murray.
 The Aboriginal name for the river was Millewa.
 A crossing place for the Murray became popular close to where Hovell inscribed the tree.
 In summer it was usually possible to cross the river by foot.

-English settlement
+British settlement

 Among the first squatters to follow in the steps of the explorers and settle in the district were William Wyse and Charles Ebden.

 The first European buildings erected at the crossing place were a provisions store and some small huts.
 A survey for a town was commissioned in 1838 by Assistant Surveyor Thomas Townsend who mapped out Wodonga Place (the present Wodonga Place) as the western boundary, Hume Street as the northern boundary, Kiewa Street to the east and Nurigong Street to the south, with Townsend Street being the only other north–south road, and Ebden and Hovell Streets being the two other east–west roads.
 Townsend proposed the settlement be named 'Bungambrawatha ', the Aboriginal name for the area, but when his plan was eventually approved and published in the Government Gazette on 13 April 1839 the name had been changed to Albury.